 If you'd like to change your surname back to your maiden name, you can do so at any point.
 Your birth certificate and marriage certificate are official documents that state your maiden name.

 To change your name back with your bank, etc, you'll need the following documents:

 If you've lost any of the documents mentioned above, don't panic, you can easily get a new copy.

 Get a copy of your marriage or civil partnership certificate:

 - Order a new copy from the government website here.
 The cost depends on the postage you require.
 In 2019, these fees increased slightly to £14 for standard delivery (despatched on the 15th working day after you've ordered it).
-If you need it sooner, you can opt for their priority services that start from £38; your certificate will be dispatched the next working day for this price.
+If you need it sooner, you can opt for their priority divorce-diagnostic that start from £38; your certificate will be dispatched the next working day for this price.

 - Get in touch with the registry office where the marriage/civil partnership was registered.
 It depends on the office if they'll charge you for a copy.